sergejbog/official-extensions/transports/degoog-fplay/README.md

 ## Requirements

 - A browser with **WebExtensions** support and the **Fplay extension** loaded and connected to your Degoog instance.
 - **curl-impersonate** on `PATH` is optional but recommended.
 If it is not found, 4play falls back to the system `curl` binary.
 Most requests will still work; the only practical difference is that TLS fingerprinting checks (used by a small number of sites) may fail without the impersonated profile.
+Google Images requires curl-impersonate and will return no results without it.

 ## Browser support